 Food, that is.
 Eating well is important and will absolutely impact how your runs feel – but any food you eat that is nutritionally void will impact how your runs feel too – even if you eat a lot of good grub with the junky chow.
 I’m not saying “never” (because I certainly don’t!) but know that your body works hard and expends a lot of energy digesting frankenfoods – more so than it does digesting whole, clean foods.

-Don’t spend your energy digesting food – save it for the streets!
+Don’t spend your energy digesting junk food – save it for the pavement!

 3. Run with Music

-There’s nothing like running through your neighborhood at the crack of dawn singing to Eminem’s Lose Yourself at the top of your lungs.
+Music was a great distraction when I was first got started and didn’t want to think too hard about what the heck I was doing.
+Putting together a new playlist is a great way to get excited about your next run as well.
+And hey, there’s nothing like running through your neighborhood at the crack of dawn singing to Eminem’s Lose Yourself at the top of your lungs.
 Your neighbors will thank you for being such an awesome role model and motivating them to get out of bed early and get out there.
-Music was a great distraction when I was getting started and didn’t want to think too hard about what the hell I was doing.
+Bonus!

 4. More Fun Gadgets

 For the first five years of my running career I only used a stop watch – but as a certified numbers nerd, I can’t deny that I love my Garmin 405.
-There’s something so satisfying about coming back from a run to see your average pace, distance, time, speed, calories burned fill the computer screen after every run (and bike ride too!)
+There’s something so satisfying about coming back from a run to see your average pace, distance, time, speed and calories burned after every run (and bike ride too!)
 It’s almost like my computer pats me on the back each time.